SFC-Sarge/LinqLanguageEditor2022/Walkthrough Create Language Editor.md

 ![Add New File Extension](media/AddNewFileExtension.png)

-Once the [Add New File (64-bit)](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.AddNewFile64) extension is install.
+Once the [Add New File (64-bit)](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.AddNewFile64) extension is installed.

 Right-click on the project and click: Add then: New Empty File...

 ![Add New Empty File](media/AddNewEmptyFile.png)

-Add a new C# file to the project names Constants.cs:
+Add a new CSharp file to the project, name it Constants.cs:

 ![Add Constants File](media/AddConstantsFile.png)